 I’ll show you 8 ways to get the most Big Travel from the Chase Ink Business Preferred sign-up bonus!

 Get Thousands of Dollars in Travel With a Single Credit Card Sign-Up Bonus

 Chase Ultimate Rewards points are our favorite kind of points.
 They’re good for both beginners and veterans in the miles & points hobby, because they:

 Here are 8 ways to use the sign-up bonus from the Chase Ink Business Preferred for an amazing adventure!

 1. Get (at Least!) $1,000 in Travel Through the Chase Ultimate Rewards Travel Portal

 When you redeem your points through the Chase Ultimate Rewards Travel Portal, they’re worth a flat 1.25 cents each (unless you also have the Chase Sapphire Reserve, which makes your points worth 1.5 cents each).
-This means the 80,000 point Ink Business Preferred sign-up bonus is worth at least $1,000 when you use your points through the Chase Ultimate Rewards Travel Portal (80,000 points X 1.25 cents each).
+This means the 80,000-point Ink Business Preferred sign-up bonus is worth $1,000 when you use your points through Chase’s travel portal (80,000 points X 1.25 cents each).